eliasdefrancisco/scalatags/README.md

 # scalatags over scalajs helloword
 This example try to complete the scalatags official documentation with a very simple example which you can use on your computer localy and follow the official examples easily.
-I found lost myself when I tried to follow the official examples, I didn't find any clearly documentation about how I could run a simple Helloword from scratch, and this is why I'm publishing this now.
+I found lost myself when I tried to follow the official examples, I didn't find any clear documentation about how I could run a simple Helloword from scratch, and this is why I'm publishing this now.

 ## Run this helloword from remote:
 https://cdn.rawgit.com/eliasdefrancisco/scalatags/master/target/scala-2.11/scalatags.html